 - Bench press for 5 sets of 5 reps

 - Increase the weight by 5lbs each time you do a bench press workout

-If you are a complete beginner to the bench press then it is a good idea to start with the bar (45lbs).
-This allows you to focus on a correct setup & develop good habits when bench pressing without distracting you by making the set overly challenging.
+If you are a complete beginner to the bench press, it is best to start with the bar (45lbs).
+A low starting weight allows you to focus on a correct setup & develop good habits when bench pressing without distracting you by making the set overly challenging.
 If the 45lb bar is too heavy to start with, see if you can find a lighter bar or use dumbbells until you gain the strength required.

-If you bench press twice per week adding 5lbs each workout you will be at 5x5x85lbs in one month, 5x5x125lbs in two months, and 5x5x165lbs in three months.
-Those are very quick gains and would calculate to a 200lb bench press assuming you can hit all the sets & reps for each workout leading up to that 5x5x165lbs day.
+If you bench press twice per week, adding 5lbs each workout, you will be at 5x5x85lbs in one month, 5x5x125lbs in two months, and 5x5x165lbs in three months.
+Those are rapid gains and would calculate to a 200lb one rep max bench press, assuming you can hit all the sets & reps for each workout leading up to that 5x5x165lbs day.

 Remember that you will strength train for the rest of your life.
-Instead of being in a rush to put as much weight on the bar as possible I want you to be in a rush to develop the best technique as early as possible so you don’t get hurt or have to relearn it later.
+So instead of being in a rush to put as much weight on the bar as possible, please hurry to develop the best technique as early as possible so you don’t get hurt or have to relearn it later.

 You can download the Seriously Strong Intermediate Program here.

 This program has 12 weeks of programming for you.
 Follow the instructions, enter your 5RM lifts, and do the work.Download The Seriously Strong Intermediate Program